liqotech/liqo/docs/pages/_index.md

 Thanks to the support for **K3s**, also single machines can join a Liqo domain, creating dynamic, opportunistic data centers that include also commodity desktop computers and laptops.

-Liqo leverages the same highly successful “**peering**” model of the Internet, without any central point of control.
+Liqo leverages the same highly successful "**peering**" model of the Internet, without any central point of control.
 New peering relationships can be established dynamically, whenever needed, even automatically.
 **Cluster auto-discovery** can further simplify this process.